Breathing oscillations and quasi-low-dimensional structures of weakly-interacting degenerate Fermi gases in highly-anisotropic traps: The Thomas-Fermi approximation

-with the classical energy $e_{\text{cl}}(\vec{r}, \vec{p})$, where we keep the quantum statistics, $F(\varepsilon)$, and approximate the quantum motion and energy-level density into these of the classical mechanics.
-This result is also obtained by the semi-classical $\hbar$ expansion~\cite{Parr}.
+with the classical energy $e_{\text{cl}}(\vec{r}, \vec{p})$.
+Here we keep the quantum statistics introduced in the Fermi distribution function $F(\varepsilon)$ in eq.~(\ref{Eq-B1-2}) and replace the quantum-mechanical density of states in eq.~(\ref{Eq-B3}) with that in classical mechanics in eq.~(\ref{Eq-B4}).
+The above result can also be obtained from the semi-classical $\hbar$ expansion~\cite{Parr}.

-The classical energy-level density can be obtained by integrating Eq.~(\ref{Eq-B4}) in the phase-space owing to the normalization of the one-particle Wigner function: e.g. in the $d$-dimensional harmonic oscillator potentials ($d = 1, 2, \dots$),
+By integrating the delta function in eq.~(\ref{Eq-B4}) in the whole phase-space, we can obtain the classical energy-level density owing to the normalization of the single-particle Wigner function $\mathfrak{f}_{n}(\vec{r}, \vec{p})$ in eq.~(\ref{Eq-B2-2}).